kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 conn.execute("COPY Matched FROM df_sz_oo (from='Entity', to='OpenOwnership')");
 ```

-Using this approach, we can incrementally bring in large amounts of data via Polars transformations
+Using this approach, we can bring in large amounts of data via Polars transformations
 to build the graph in Kuzu.
 For this sample dataset, we obtain the following graph around the vicinity of the entity
 "Abassin Badshah":